danielwertheim/Ensure.That/README.md

 dotnet test
 ```

-## Deploy
-Needs info as switching for Cake build.

 ## Issues, questions, etc.
 So you have issues or questions...
 Great!
 That means someone is using it.
 Use the issues function here at the project page or contact me via mail: firstname@lastname.se; or Twitter: [@danielwertheim](https://twitter.com/danielwertheim)